AmrSaber/KV/README.md

 **Safety features:**

+- Backup overwrites existing file at the target path (use custom paths to keep multiple backups)
-- Import automatically creates a backup at `<db-path>.backup` before replacing
+- Restore creates a temporary backup before replacing the database (auto-deleted on success)
-- Manual backups can be created anytime using `kv db backup`
-- You can restore from the most recent backup using `kv db restore`
-- Only one backup is maintained (new backups replace the previous one)
-- Import validates the file is a valid database before proceeding
-- Export fails if file exists (use `--force` to override)
-- Export validates destination directory exists
-- Restore validates the backup is a valid database before restoring
+- Restore validates the backup is a valid database before proceeding
-- Restore preserves the backup file after restoration
+- If restore fails, the original database is automatically recovered from the temporary backup
+- See `kv info` for default backup location

 ### Utility Commands